 Bortezomib (Velcade) and carfilzomib (Kyprolis) are classified as proteasome inhibitors, and they target specific enzymes called proteasomes that digest proteins in the cells.
 Because myeloma cells produce a lot of proteins (see the Overview), they are particularly vulnerable to this type of drug.

 Research has shown that maintenance therapy (the ongoing use of a drug) with lenalidomide extends patients’ survival time and extends the time they live without active myeloma.
 However, maintenance therapy has to be used with caution.
-Find out more about maintenance therapy.
+Find out more about the basics of maintenance therapy.

-Recent studies show that not all tumors have the same targets.
-To find the most effective treatment, your doctor may run tests to identify genes, proteins, and other factors.
-As a result, doctors can better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
 Talk with your doctor about possible side effects for a specific medication and how they can be managed.
-Learn more about targeted treatments.
+Learn more about the basics of targeted treatments.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist, a doctor who specializes in treating blood disorders.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).